Late-Time Cosmic Acceleration from QCD Confinement Dynamics: Datasets

-\begin{itemize} \item \textit{Cosmic chronometers} (CC): These data contain 33 measurements of the Hubble parameter that cover a redshift region $0.07<z<1.965$.
-CC sample contains 15 correlated measurements and 18 points of $H(z)$ considered uncorrelated \cite{M_Moresco_2012, Moresco_2015, Moresco_2016, Moresco_2020, Jiao_2023, Tomasetti_2023}. \item \textit{Type Ia supernovae} (SNIa): Pantheon+ dataset \cite{Scolnic2018-qf, Brout_2022} contains 1701 correlated measurements of the distance modulus in the redshift region $0.001<z<2.26$.
-We use a function $\chi^2$ for correlated data to eliminate nuisance parameter contributions; see \cite{Conley2010}. \item \textit{Hydrogen II galaxies} (HIIG): This sample includes 181 distance modulus measurements of low-mass ($M < 10^9 M_{\odot}$) compact systems with star-forming regions, covering $0.01 < z < 2.6$ \cite{GonzalezMoran2019, Gonzalez-Moran:2021drc}. \item \textit{Intermediate-luminosity quasars} (QSO): Composed of 120 angular size measurements from ultra-compact radio sources in the region $0.462 < z < 2.73$ \cite{ShuoQSO:2017}, this dataset is analyzed with an uncorrelated \(\chi^2\) function, marginalizing potential nuisance parameters related to the distance modulus. \end{itemize}
+Here, $c$ is the speed of light, $\Delta\mathbf{1}=(1,1,\dots,1)^T$ is the transpose of the unit vector and $\mathbf{Cov_{P}}$ is the covariance matrix.} \item \textit{ydrogen II galaxies} (HIIGs): This sample includes 181 distance modulus measurements of low-mass ($M < 10^9 M_{\odot}$) compact systems with star-forming regions, covering $0.01 < z < 2.6$ \cite{GonzalezMoran2019, Gonzalez-Moran:2021drc}.
+To compare the QCD model to data, the $\chi^2$-function is built as

+where $\mu_{obs}^i \pm \epsilon_i$ is the distance modulus and its uncertainty observed at the redshift $z_i$ and $\mu_{th}$ is its theoretical quantity. \item \textit{Intermediate-luminosity quasars} (QSOs): Composed of 120 angular size measurements from ultra-compact radio sources in the region $0.462 < z < 2.73$ \cite{ShuoQSO:2017}, this dataset is analyzed with an uncorrelated function \(\chi^2\), marginalizing potential nuisance parameters related to the distance modulus. {Thus, an uncorrelated $\chi^2$-function is used as